nawaztapali/quantum-circuit-transform/README.md

 ### What I did and why

-This proof-of-concept implements a tiny slice of a quantum circuit transformation pipeline.
+This implements a tiny slice of a quantum circuit transformation pipeline.
 It:

 - Represents a quantum circuit as a simple Python list of gate names.
 - Applies one rewrite rule: two consecutive Hadamard (H) gates cancel each other.